muldis/Muldis-Content-Predicate-Notation/spec/Muldis_Content_Predicate.md

 ## script

-When a `<name>` is `script` then the subsequent `<term>` items collectively indicate the primary *script* of the `<parsing_unit>` as a whole, meaning its character repertoire and/or character encoding and/or character normalization.
+When a `<name>` is `script` then the subsequent `<term>` items collectively indicate the primary *script* of (typically) the `<parsing_unit>` as a whole, meaning its character repertoire and/or character encoding and/or character normalization.
 Under the assumption that a parser might be reading the `<parsing_unit>` as binary data or otherwise as unnormalized character data, declaring the *script* makes it completely unambiguous as to what